wp-plugins/good-writer-checkify/readme.txt

 = I'd like to just use the blog check-off items that I see in the screenshots = Okay, just open the sample_blog_guidelines.txt file in the root of this plugin's directory.

+= I don't see the checkboxes on the Page editing screen = Please re-download this plugin - this was fixed.
+Any tips/reminders you already entered in Settings will stay intact

 == Screenshots ==